Jonathan97-web/Eevees-evolution/TESTING.md

 ## Code Validation

-Use the space to discuss code validation for any of your own code files (where applicable).
-You are not required to validate external libraries/frameworks, such as imported Bootstrap, Materialize, Font Awesome, etc.

-**PRO TIP**: Always validate the live site pages, not your local code.
-There could be subtle/hidden differences.

 ### HTML

 I have used the recommended [HTML W3C Validator](https://validator.w3.org) to validate all of my HTML files.